wp-plugins/social-media-metrics/README.txt

 1. This is the plugin with the title set to "Social Metrics".

 == Changelog ==
+= 0.7 =
+Unlinked PeerIndex score number.
+The color got all messed up because the styles for links got in the way.

 = 0.6 =
 Put PeerIndex score on top of PeerIndex logo